-2(f) The teacher accesses resources, supports, and specialized assistance and services to meet promote growth.
-2(h) The teacher understands students with exceptional needs, including those associated with disabilities and giftedness, and knows how to use strategies and resources to address these needs.
+2(f) The teacher accesses resources, supports, and specialized assistance and services to meet particular learning differences or needs.

-(g) The teacher understands and identifies differences in approaches to learning and performance and knows how to design instruction that uses each learner's strengths to
+(g) The teacher understands and identifies differences in approaches to learning and performance, and knows how to design instruction that uses each learner's and performance and knows how to design instruction that uses each learner's strengths to promote growth.